hotwired/turbo-android/README.md

 # Turbo Native for Android

-Build high-fidelity hybrid apps with native navigation and a single shared web view.
+**Build high-fidelity hybrid apps with native navigation and a single shared web view**.
 Turbo Native for Android provides the tooling to wrap your [Turbo 7](https://github.com/hotwired/turbo)-enabled web app in a native Android shell.
 It manages a single WebView instance across multiple Fragment destinations, giving you native navigation UI with all the client-side performance benefits of Turbo.

 ## Features
-- Deliver fast, efficient hybrid apps.
-Avoid reloading JavaScript and CSS.
+- **Deliver fast, efficient hybrid apps.** Avoid reloading JavaScript and CSS.
 Save memory by sharing one WebView.
-- Reuse mobile web views across platforms.
-Create your views once, on the server, in HTML.
+- **Reuse mobile web views across platforms.** Create your views once, on the server, in HTML.
 Deploy them to [iOS](https://github.com/hotwired/turbo-ios), Android, and mobile browsers simultaneously.
 Ship new features without waiting on Play Store approval.
-- Enhance web views with native UI.
-Navigate web views using native patterns.
+- **Enhance web views with native UI.** Navigate web views using native patterns.
 Augment web UI with native controls.
-- Produce large apps with small teams.
-Achieve baseline HTML coverage for free.
+- **Produce large apps with small teams.** Achieve baseline HTML coverage for free.
 Upgrade to native views as needed.

 ## Requirements